-- 2.20 Paragraph 7.3(1)(b) of the CDR Rules provides that a consumer may not have the option of dealing anonymously or pseudonymously with an accredited data recipient if it is impracticable to deal with a consumer who has not identified themselves.17 - 2.21 An accredited data recipient that is relying on the impracticability exception should not collect more CDR data than is required to facilitate the dealing with the consumer. - 2.222.21 Examples of where it may be open to an accredited data recipient to rely on the 'impracticability' exception include where: - the CDR data required to meet a consumer's request will almost certainly identify or reasonably identify the consumer (for example account, payment or transaction details) - the burden of the inconvenience, time and cost of dealing with an unidentified or pseudonymous consumer, or - changing internal systems or practices to include the option of anonymous or pseudonymous dealings, would be excessive in all the circumstances.
+- 2.20 CDR Rule 7.3(b) provides that a consumer may not have the option of dealing anonymously or pseudonymously with an accredited data recipient if it is impracticable to deal with a consumer who has not identified themselves.11 - 2.21 An accredited data recipient that is relying on the impracticability exception should not collect more CDR data than is required to facilitate the dealing with the consumer. - 2.22 Examples of where it may be open to an accredited data recipient to rely on the 'impracticability' exception include where: - providing an anonymous option is impracticable, as the CDR data required to meet a consumer's request will almost certainly identify or reasonably identify the consumer (for example bank account or transaction details in the banking sector) - the burden of the inconvenience, time and cost of dealing with an unidentified or pseudonymous consumer, or - changing internal systems or practices to include the option of anonymous or pseudonymous dealings, would be excessive in all the circumstances.

-Example: Anonymity and pseudonymity in the banking sector
+Anonymity and pseudonymity in the banking sector

-Generally, an accredited data recipient in the banking sector may not be able to deal with a consumer on an anonymous or pseudonymous basis.18 This may be for a range of reasons, including because there may be obligations under law to verify the identity of the customer prior to providing goods or services.
+Generally, an accredited data recipient in the banking sector may not be able to deal with a consumer on an anonymous or pseudonymous basis.12 This may be for a range of reasons, including because there may be obligations under law to verify the identity of the customer prior to providing goods or services.